onfido/onfido-sdk-ui/README.md

 ```

-Below is a sample openAPI yml file you could use as an example to start your own proxy.
+Below is a sample openAPI YAML file you could use as an example to start your own proxy.

 ```yaml
 openapi: 3.0.0